SM Entertainment: Price rig

 SM was also one of fifteen companies sued and fined by the KFTC for price rigging in 2011.

 In 2012, SM was accused of colluding with music distributors, but was cleared of the charge.
 On August 16, the Seoul High Court revealed their verdict on the issue: "The KFTC has canceled all corrective orders against SM, and the lawsuit costs will be paid by the defendant."

 Unfair sales practices

 In July 2023, the Korea Fair Trade Commission launched an investigation into several entertainment agencies, including SM Entertainment, over suspicions of engaging in unfair photocard sale practices.
 The case involved entertainment agencies creating multiple different merchandise items and inserting photocards of their idols to influence buyers' purchasing decisions.
 Additionally, these agencies manipulated production supplies, encouraging fans to purchase large quantities of merchandise.

 Philanthropy

 On February 13, 2023, SM donated 200 million won to help in 2023 Turkey–Syria earthquake through Hope Bridge National Disaster Relief Association.

+In November 2025, SM pledged HK$1 million (US$128,000) to the Hong Kong Red Cross to aid firefighting, rescue and relief efforts following the 2025 Tai Po apartment fire.